-The following family members can apply for EEA Family Visa under the 2016 Regulations:
+The following family members can apply for EEA family visa under the 2016 regulations:

-How to qualify for EEA Family Visa
+How to qualify for EEA family visa

 Evidences required for the EEA Family Visa

-- A valid passport for applicant.
+- A valid passport for candidate.

 Getting the right legal advice is important for your EEA Family Visa application and at ICS Legal, we conduct a number of these applications.
 Following Brexit, the EEA Family Visa applications are taking longer.
 You can email our team on email@example.com, complete our contact form by clicking here or call us on 0207 237 3388 between the hours of Monday to Friday 9am to 6pm.
-Our “independent reviews” on Freeindex provides you with the reassurance that we can assist on all immigration based applications and you can click here to read our independent reviews.
+Our “independent reviews” on Free index provides you with the reassurance that we can assist on all immigration based applications and you can click here to read our independent reviews.

-Misuse of rights under the EEA Family Visa
+Abuse of rights under the EEA Family Visa

 Length of stay and right to work under the EEA Family Visa